OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 ECCO Yucatan

-I prefer to look for sandals with adjustable straps to ensure a secure fit and a cushioned footbed for added support during long hikes.
+I always recommend choosing sandals with adjustable straps for a secure fit and a cushioned footbed for extra support on lengthy hikes.

-Models like KEEN Newport H2 and ECCO Yucatan are known for their sturdy construction, durable materials, and comfortable fit and performed nicely during our tests.
+Sandals such as the KEEN Newport H2 and ECCO Yucatan are celebrated for their robust build, durable materials, and comfortable fit, and they proved their worth in our tests.

 5. Cost